CATALOGUE RAISONNÉ

 Would you like to download the images now?

 Image Rights: Please note that only private use of the image files is permitted (Copyright).
-While private use includes printing the reduced files provided here for personal use, it would be a shame to limit yourself to that.
+While purely private use does include printing the reduced files provided here for on-screen viewing, it is a pity if you settle for that alone.
 The quality difference compared to the art prints is substantial.
 Further details can be found in this document, including in the pricing chapter.

 Call for Support: Those who wish to contribute to the work on the artwork archive to make more of Bô Yin Râ's paintings accessible to the public will find some suggestions in this call.